polywrap/wrap-cli/packages/cli/README.md

 - `-c, --client-config <config-path>`
   Use a custom Polywrap Client configuration.

+- `--wrapper-envs <envs-path>`
+  Configure wrapper environment values using the provided file.

 - `-n, --no-codegen`
   Don't perform codegen before building.
   By default, `build` performs a `codegen` step before building your Project.
 This option skips this step.
 This is especially useful when you are testing manual changes to your types/bindings.